 Terrell Strayhorn graduated with honors from Kempsville High School.
-He earned a bachelor’s degree in music and religious studies from the University of Virginia (UVA), a master’s degree in education policy from UVA’s top-ranked School of Education, and a doctoral degree in higher education from Virginia Tech.
+He earned a bachelor’s degree in music and religious studies from the University of Virginia (UVA), a master’s degree in education policy from UVA’s top-ranked School of Education, a 2nd master’s degree (MS) in Psychology from Indiana Tech, and a doctoral degree in higher education from Virginia Tech.

 Terrell’s academic success led to many achievements and awards, including a Jefferson Cup at UVA, the Curry School’s Outstanding Alumni Higher Education Faculty Award, and both the Graduate Student of the Year Award and Don G. Creamer Outstanding Alumni Award at Virginia Tech.